00:00 / 00:00

 Contact us

-Gifts in wills are the most common, and often the most straightforward planned gifts.
-To make a bequest to UBC, your lawyer or notary simply prepares a new will or adds a codicil to an existing will.
+Gifts in wills are the most common and often the most straightforward planned gifts.
+And it’s easy: to make a bequest to UBC, your lawyer or notary simply prepares a new will or adds a codicil to an existing will.

-A bequest costs nothing now, yet allows you to support something you care about.
+A bequest costs nothing now, yet allows you to support the people and the things you care about—family and friends first!—and create a legacy for yourself in the future.

 You may change your will at any time if your circumstances change.